anthonyec/powerlet/README.md

 - Select the `/dist` folder after running the build script

 ## Testing
-Sorry, there arn't any.
+Sorry, there aren't any.
 I wrote this in a couple of nights and during one long haul flight.